 ETHICS ADVISOR AND ETHICS COMMISSION

-Section 5-1.
-Penalties.
-(1) A person who intentionally violates any provision of Article II of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and may be fined in an amount not to exceed $2,500.
+(1) A person who intentionally violates any provision of Article II of this Ordinance is subject to a fine in an amount not to exceed $2,500.

 (2) A person who intentionally violates any provision of Article III of this Ordinance is subject to a fine in an amount of not less than $1,001 and not more than $5,000.

-(3) Any person who intentionally makes a false report alleging a violation of any provision of this Ordinance to the local enforcement authorities, the State’s Attorney or any other law enforcement official may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and may be fined in an amount not to exceed $2,500.
+(3) Any person who intentionally makes a false report alleging a violation of any provision of this Ordinance to the local enforcement authorities, the State’s Attorney or any other law enforcement official is subject to a fine in an amount not to exceed $2,500.

-(4) A violation of Article II of this Ordinance shall be prosecuted as a criminal offense by an attorney for the Library filing in the circuit court an information, or sworn complaint, charging such offense.
+(4) A violation of Article II of this Ordinance may be prosecuted as a criminal offense.
 The prosecution shall be under and conform to the rules of criminal procedure.
 Conviction shall require the establishment of the guilt of the defendant beyond a reasonable doubt.

-(5) A violation of Article III of this Ordinance may be prosecuted as a quasi-criminal offense by an attorney for the Library, or by the Commission, through the designated administrative procedure.
+(5) A violation of Article III of this Ordinance may be prosecuted as a quasi-criminal offense.

-(7) The Ethics Commission may levy an administrative fine of up to $5,000 against any person who violates this Act, who intentionally obstructs or interferes with an investigation conducted under this Act by an inspector general, or who intentionally makes a false, frivolous, or bad faith allegation.
+(7) Any person who violates any other provision of this Ordinance or who intentionally obstructs or interferes with an investigation conducted under this Act by an inspector general, or who intentionally makes a false, frivolous, or bad faith allegation may be subject to a fine in an amount not to exceed $5,000.

-Section 5-2.
-Injunctive Relief.
-For a violation of any Section of this Ordinance, the Ethics Commission may issue appropriate injunctive relief, up to and including discharge of an employee.
+(8) For a violation of any Section of this Ordinance, the Ethics Commission may recommend appropriate action against a violator, up to and including discharge of an employee.